Mesothelioma Symptoms

 Pericardial Mesothelioma Symptoms

-Pericardial mesothelioma forms in the protective lining of the heart (pericardium).
-It causes tightness and constriction of the heart muscles due to tissue inflammation.
+Pericardial mesothelioma forms in the protective lining of the heart called the pericardium.

 • Chest pain